xwp/stream/readme.txt

 5. Generate stunning visuals of logged-in user activity and share them with stakeholders or your clients.

 == Changelog ==

+= 3.0.0 - August 25, 2015 =

+* New: Activity logs are now stored locally, no data is sent externally.
+No need to sign in or up to anything.
+* New: Migration to take your records out of the cloud, and onto your own server.
+* New: Various measures and database schema changes which minimise Stream's footprint.
+* Tweak: Just a minor thing... the whole plugin has been re-architected.
+DI FTW.

 = 2.0.5 - April 23, 2015 =